UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 Setup for `cyrus` and `postfix` is included in the script.

+Let's Encrypt has a weekly limit of certificate generation - this is reset if you add a different domain (subdomain) in the certbot call.

 TODO: For `certbot` the post-deploy.sh should send a mail.

 ## Logs